-Popular holiday hot-spots Indonesia, Dubai and Rwanda are among the latest destinations begin using to the world’s first ever global safety and hygiene stamp, which was launched by the World Travel & Tourism Council (WTTC).
+Popular holiday hot-spots Indonesia, Dubai, and Rwanda are among the latest destinations beginning to receive the world’s first-ever global safety and hygiene stamp, which was launched by the World Travel & Tourism Council (WTTC).

-The growing list of endorsements have come from many major holiday and city destinations around the world, such as Sharjah as well Malaga which joins the growing list of Spanish summer sun destinations including Alicante and Benidorm.
+The growing list of endorsements has come from many major holiday and city destinations around the world, such as Sharjah, as well as Malaga, which joins the growing list of Spanish summer sun destinations, including Alicante and Benidorm.

-The United Nations World Tourism Organisation (UNWTO) has welcomed the WTTC Safe Travels stamp, which place the safety and hygiene of travellers as top priority.
+The UN Tourism has welcomed the WTTC Safe Travels stamp, which places the safety and hygiene of travellers as the top priority.

 Since the launch of the WTTC Safe Travels stamp, destination countries, cities, and hotspots around the world have now adopted WTTC’s new protocols.